GenomicsAotearoa/Introduction-to-R/docs/01-r-basics.md

     === "Keypoints"

         - Effectively using R is a journey of months or years.
-Still you don't have to be an expert to use R and you can start using and analyzing your data with with about a day's worth of training
+Still, you don't have to be an expert to use R and you can start using and analyzing your data with with about a day's worth of training.
         - It is important to understand how data are organized by R in a given object type and how the mode of that type (e.g. numeric, character, logical, etc.) will determine how R will operate on that data.